SHUSHI & HUNOT CANYON

 The St. Ghazanchetsots Cathedral, is the main cathedral in the center of Shushi.
 It was built between 1868 and 1887 and is supposed to be one of the architectural-ecclesiastical masterpieces ever built in the Nagorno-Karabakh.
 Be ready for the most spectacular acoustic experience after you enter one of the mystical basement rooms of the church.
 When in the room, stand in the center of this hemispherical area, under the hole made in the ceiling and speak to hear your voice.

-Hunot Canyon is located in the vicinity of Shushi town, and it is one of the most beautiful sites in Karabakh.
-The Canyon represents a unique ecosystem with plenty of caves, forests, a river, several springs, waterfalls and rocky mountains.
+Called Jdrduz by the locals, the Hunot Canyon is located on the southwest edge of Shushi, and it is one of the most beautiful sites in Karabakh.
+The canyon represents a unique ecosystem with plenty of caves, forests, a river, several springs, waterfalls and rocky mountains.
 You can view in awe the sheer 250 meters deep (820 ft) canyon walls soaring above the Karkar River.
 This beauty is one of the most photographed sites by visitors to Artsakh.